|

 - Bind can automatically sign and will produce

-Then we need to once generate the keys for each zone file
+Then we need to once generate the key for each

-on the master DNS server.
-That can be done with the
+zone file on the primary DNS server.
+That can be

 - dnssec-keygen -3 -a ECDSAP256SHA256 -K